david-georgiev/microbit-morse-code/README.md

     * The executable can be found inside `/build/bbc-microbit-classic-gcc/source`, with the executable being named `project_name-combined.hex`
     * Copy this file to `/media/student/MICROBIT`
 ---
-### Instructions
+### Hardware instructions
 To connect the 2 Microbits we need 2 alligator clips.
-For the data transmission we use digital signal, which means that both Microbits need to share the same GROUND and PIN in order to establish communication.
-In our code we use Pin number 0 but any Pin is fine to use as soon as we change the Pin number in the code to the pin number of your choice.
-To start we need to compile the code for the receiver with the Boolean named receiver as false and then do the same for the second Microbit this time changing the value to true.
+For the data transmission the Micro:Bits use digital signal, which means that both Microbits need to share the same GROUND and PIN in order to establish communication.
+In the code Pin number 0 is utilized, but any Pin is fine to use given that we change the Pin number in the program to the pin number of your choice.
+To start the program needs to be compiled for the receiver with the Boolean variable named "receiver" set to true and then, for the sender, the value of the variable "receiver" to false.
 ```c++
 //Sender if false/ receiver if true
 bool receiver = false;